toddalex/toddalex/README.md

-# Hello World, I'm Todd Alexander
+# Hello world, I'm Todd Alexander

 Software engineer with a systems mindset and a foundation in large-scale production and creative collaboration.
 From delivering nightly content to millions at Conan to architecting streaming interfaces for Paramount+, I've built experiences that scale — across platforms, teams, and audiences.